15.1 – Getting started with the DCF Analysis

 Upper intrinsic value = Rs.405

-Hence, instead of assuming Rs.368 as the fair value of the stock, I would now assume that the stock is fairly valued between 331 and 405.
+Hence, instead of assuming Rs.368 as the stock’s fair value, I would now assume that the stock is fairly valued between 331 and 405.
 This would be the intrinsic value band.

-- If the stock price is below the lower intrinsic value band, then we consider the stock to be undervalued, hence one should look at buying the stock
+- If the stock price is below the lower intrinsic value band, we consider the stock to be undervalued.
+Hence one should look at buying the stock.

 - If the stock price is within the intrinsic value band, then the stock is considered fairly valued.
-While no fresh buy is advisable, one can continue to hold on to the stock if not for adding more to the existing positions
+While no fresh buy is advisable, one can continue to hold on to the stock if not adding more to the existing positions.

 - If the stock price is above the higher intrinsic value band, the stock is considered overvalued.
 The investor can either book profits at these levels or continue to stay put.
 But should certainly not buy at these levels.

-Keeping these guidelines, we could check for the stock price of Amara Raja Batteries Limited as of today (2nd Dec 2014).
+Keeping these guidelines, we could check for Amara Raja Batteries Limited’s stock price as of today (2nd Dec 2014).
 Here is a snapshot from the NSE’s website –

 15.6 –Spotting buying opportunities

-Long term investment and activities surrounding long term investing is like a slow moving locomotive train.
-Active trading on the other hand is like the fast bullet train.
+Long term investment and activities surrounding long term investing are like a slow-moving locomotive train.
+Active trading, on the other hand, is like the fast bullet train.
 When long term value opportunity is created, the opportunity lingers in the market for a while.
 It does not really disappear in a hurry.
-For instance, we now know that Amara Raja Batteries Limited is overvalued at current market price as it is trading way higher than the upper limit of the intrinsic value band.
+For instance, we now know that Amara Raja Batteries Limited is overvalued at the current market price.
+It is trading way higher than the upper limit of the intrinsic value band.
 But the scene was totally different a year ago.
 Recall based on FY 2013- 2014, ARBL’s intrinsic value band is between Rs.
 331 and Rs.405.